 Special Guest Designers~

 We are thrilled to announce that The Fort Vancouver Historical Costume Department will be gracing our runway with some of their historical creations during both shows.

 Future Couve Couture Designers….
 Auditions for our April 2020 show will be September 2019!

 Are you a SW Washington Apparel Designer?
 If you know someone who is, please share us!
 Each year we hold auditions for up-and-coming, local, high-fashion apparel designers.

-For clothing designers looking to submit an entry for Couve Couture 2016, please e-mail a promo picture of yourself, brief bio and a picture of a model/dress form wearing one of your designs.
-If your entry is chosen for auditions, you will need to show your collection of at least four articles of clothing.
+For clothing designers looking to submit an entry for Couve Couture 2020, please e-mail a promo picture of yourself, brief bio and a picture of a model/dress form wearing one of your designs.
+If your entry is chosen for auditions, you will need to show your collection of at least three articles of clothing.
 One outfit should be worn on a model keeping in mind the complete look with hair, make-up and accessories.

-Please e-mail entry to: firstname.lastname@example.org or email@example.com
+Please e-mail entry to: firstname.lastname@example.org AND email@example.com